terror/val/README.md

 in the output by using the `--rounding-mode`, `--precision`, and `--digits` options respectively. `--precision` controls the underlying binary precision used during calculations, while `--digits` can be used when you care about the number of decimal places in the result.
+The rounding behavior when trimming to a fixed number of decimal places follows the selected `--rounding-mode` (default: `to-even`).

 #### Boolean